gpaOliveira/saucedemo-playwright/README.md

 - **checkout.spec.ts**: meant for tests performing the checkout of a single product and then checkout
 - **checkout.multiple.spec.ts**: meant for tests performing the checkout of lots of products (in the products page) and then check the cart number and then checkout
 - **checkout.many.spec.ts**: meant for tests performing the checkout of a single product, then back to the list of products, then checkout other, then check the cart, and finally proceed

+## Helper Objects

+Under [pages](./pages/) we can find some helper objects and page objects, as follows:

+- [AuthenticateData](./pages/authentication/AuthenticateData.ts): interfaces with a JSON file to give us access to information about test users (username, password, error message when login fails, and the playwright session filename)
+- [AuthenticatePage](./pages/authentication/AuthenticatePage.ts): a page object to login on the Saucedemo environment, isolating such methods and logic from all other page-objects
+- [StepController](./pages/common/StepController.ts): allow us to have a wrapper to run some code before/after each test step - a feature missing in Playwright (see [more above](#test-steps))
+- [TestInfoPage](./pages/common/TestInfoPage.ts): allow our step wrapper mentioned before to add information on the Playwright HTML report.
+- [ProductsPage](./pages/ProductsPage.ts): a page object to interact with product listing.
+Will be expanded in the future.